 Buffer vector

-The tool is part of geometric_analysis.py.

-This tool buffers vector features by specified distance.
+Outline: it buffers vector features by specified distance.

+Source: this tool is part of geometric_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 arcpy.analysis.Buffer(in_features, out_feature_class, buffer_distance_or_field)

+Buffer [link]

 The buffer routine traverses each of the input feature's vertices and creates buffer offsets.
 Output buffer features are created from those offsets.
 The buffer distance parameter can be entered as a fixed value or as a field containing numeric values.

 Intersect

-The tool is part of geometric_analysis.py.

-This tool calculates the geometric intersection of any number of feature classes and feature layers.
+Outline: it calculates the geometric intersection of any number of feature classes and feature layers.

+Source: this tool is part of geometric_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 arcpy.Intersect_analysis(in_features, out_feature_class)

+Intersect [link]

 This tool computes a geometric intersection of the input features.
 Features or portions of features that overlap in all layers or feature classes will be written to the output feature class.
 The Input Features parameter value must be simple features: point, multipoint, line, or polygon.
 They cannot be complex features such as annotation features, dimension features, or network features.

 If the inputs have different geometry types (that is, line on poly, point on line, and so on), the Output Feature Class geometry type will default to be the same as the Input Features geometry type with the lowest dimension geometry.
 For example, if one or more of the inputs is of type point, the default output will be point; if one or more of the inputs is line, the default output will be line; and if all inputs are polygon, the default output will be polygon.